sensu/sensu-docs-legacy/source/docs/0.12/faq.md

 usually set using your operating system's init wrapper.
 For Sensu see the `/etc/default/sensu` file.

+### I use RVM, how can I get Sensu to find its dependencies in order to run?

+You must use the Sensu embedded Ruby, by setting `EMBEDDED_RUBY=true` in `/etc/default/sensu`.
+The Sensu init scripts will set GEM_PATH appropriately, overriding RVM.

 ### My machine can't find Ruby.
 What should I do?

 * Check that your `PATH` is set correctly.
 If you're using embedded